Amos Yee: Release

-Yee was released immediately after his sentences were announced as they were backdated to 2 June when he was in remand for 50 days.
-Yee appeared pale and gaunt and kept his head bowed most of the time.
-In court, Deputy Public Prosecutor Hay Hung Chun noticed that Yee understood the severity of his actions.
+Yee was released immediately after his sentences were announced as they were backdated to 2 June; he had been in remand for 50 days.
+He appeared pale and gaunt and kept his head bowed most of the time.
+In court, Deputy Public Prosecutor Hay Hung Chun noted that Yee understood the severity of his actions.
 This was in response to IMH child psychiatrist Cai Yiming's report that Yee had admitted to his guilt, as well as the consequences of his actions.
-Expressing remorse, Hay announced that the prosecution would be asking for just one day of imprisonment.
+Expressing remorse, Hay announced that the prosecution would be asking for one day of imprisonment.
 Upon his release, Yee began to ask for cash donations.
-In July 2015, Yee filed an appeal against the conviction and sentence, as his lawyer, Dodwell, questioned the legality of Yee's actions, but was willing to determine it in the High Court.
-Yee continued to criticise the government of Singapore after his arrest; on 9 September 2015, Yee uploaded a video titled "PAP king manipulators", in which he criticised the ruling party of Singapore, but he was not arrested for uploading the video.
+In July 2015, Yee filed an appeal against the conviction and sentence; his lawyer, Dodwell, expressed a willingness to take the case to the High Court.

 Reactions

-Initial reaction

 Many netizens opposed Yee's video, although some defended the right to express his opinions.
-The timing at which the video was uploaded contributed to potentially offending Singaporeans, as it was uploaded during a week of national mourning.
-Furthermore, many Singaporeans saw Lee's passing as the end of an era marked by significant economic development and racial harmony, while others criticised the severity of his political control, labelling him as autocratic.
-In an interview with Time, Lee Hsien Loong said that the government and its officials are allowed to be criticised, but that the freedom of expression has its limits.
+The fact that it was uploaded during a week of national mourning contributed to potential offence against Singaporeans.
+Furthermore, many Singaporeans saw Lee Kuan Yew's death as the end of an era marked by significant economic development and racial harmony, while others criticised the severity of his political control, labelling him as autocratic.
+In an interview with Time, Lee Hsien Loong said that the government and its officials could be criticised, but that freedom of expression had limits.

 Yee, along with his views on Lee and religion, was described by Singaporean professor Ronald Chen as a floating signifier and a "symbol of Singapore's progress and associated challenges".
-Singaporean magazine Today published a piece by Edwin Teong, who felt that Yee's video was one of several cases representing poor decisions made by Singaporean youths.
-Meanwhile, Mikha Chan of Free Malaysia Today characterised Yee as a "wannabe intellectual" who often sensationalised topics of discussion, and Grace Fu, Singapore's second minister for foreign affairs, said that the video "crossed the red line on religion".
-In response to several violent and threatening remarks made against Yee online, the Media Literacy Council and the Singapore Kindness Movement urged netizens to act responsibly and civilly, even when confronted with opinions they find offensive.
+Singaporean magazine Today published a piece by an Edwin Teong, who believed that Yee's video was one of several cases representing poor decisions made by Singaporean youths.
+Meanwhile, Mikha Chan of Free Malaysia Today characterised Yee as a "wannabe intellectual" who often sensationalised topics of discussion, while Grace Fu, then-second minister for foreign affairs, said that the video "crossed the red line on religion".
+In response to several violent and threatening remarks made against Yee online, the Media Literacy Council and the Singapore Kindness Movement urged netizens to act responsibly and civilly, even when confronted with perceivably offensive opinions.